MarkEaton1/Monodroid-InApp-Billing/README.md

 This has been designed for Android 2.0 and up.
 Has been fully tested for managed products with real money in the following scenarios:

-billing supported for managed products billing supported for subscriptions purchased cancelled restore transactions refund item unavailable database updated
+- billing supported for managed products
+- billing supported for subscriptions
+- purchased
+- cancelled
+- restore transactions
+- refund
+- item unavailable
+- database updated

-Althought the code is all there it hasn't been tested for the following scenarios:
+Although the code is all there it hasn't been tested for the following scenarios:

-2 managed purchases quickly
+- 2 managed purchases quickly
-subscriptions
+- subscriptions
-unmanaged products
+- unmanaged products

 Please study the Android official documentation for testing in-app billing.
 Particularly with test accounts as there is some setup instructions you will need to follow in that documentation.

 Also I have used Json.Net as part of the in-app billing (dll included).